-A glossary of terms is located at the back of this information folder and provides an explanation of some of the terms used in the folder.
+A glossary of terms is located at the back of this information folder and provides an explanation of some of the terms used.

-Non-registered policies
+Non-registered plans

 A non-registered plan can be owned by a single individual or jointly by several individuals.
-Normally, there will only be one annuitant, who can be the policyowner or someone else.
+Normally, there will only be one annuitant who can be the policyowner or someone else.
+For information about tax implications, see Your income tax considerations.